fabienmomey/Inline_Hologram_Reconstruction_by_Regularized_Inversion/README.md

 The main reconstruction script, named `reconstruction_script.m`, can be executed as is, and can perform a reconstruction from in-line hologram data whose parameters (data and results saving paths, calibration, algorithm settings) have to be set in the file `parameters.m` (refer to it for more details).

+All settings are stored in a global structure `EXPE` which also store the reconstruction results.
+At the end of the script, this structure is saved in a MAT-file `experiment.m` in a timstamped subdirectory contained in the `results` directory that is named as the data hologram file.

 Summary
 -------